deeptools/deepTools/docs/content/list_of_tools.rst

 general principles
 ^^^^^^^^^^^^^^^^^^

--  output format of plots should be indicted by the file ending, e.g.
+-  output format of plots should be indicated by the file ending, e.g.
    MyPlot.pdf will return a pdf, MyPlot.png a png-file
--  all tools that produce plots can also output the underlying data - this can be useful in case you don’t like the deepTools visualization as you can then use the data matrices produced by deepTools with your favorite plotting module, e.g. R or Excel
+-  all tools that produce plots can also output the underlying data - this can be useful in cases where you don't like the deepTools visualization as you can then use the data matrices produced by deepTools with your favorite plotting module, e.g. R or Excel

 Parameters to decrease the run time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  numberOfProcessors
+-  `numberOfProcessors`
--  region - in case you're testing whether a certain plot works and gives you the output you're hoping for, you can speed things up by focusing on a certain genome region, e.g. chr4 or chr2:100000200000
+-  `region` - in case you're testing whether a certain plot works and gives you the output you're hoping for, you can speed things up by focusing on a certain genome region, e.g. chr4 or chr2:100000200000

 filtering BAMs while processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  ignoreDuplicates
+-  `ignoreDuplicates`
--  minMappingQuality
+-  `minMappingQuality`
--  samFlagInclude
+-  `samFlagInclude`
--  samFlagExclude
+-  `samFlagExclude`

     If you know that your files will be strongly affected by the filtering of duplicates or reads of low quality, you should consider removing those reads *before* using bamCoverage or bamCompare as the filtering by deepTools is done *after* the scaling factors are calculated!